-Festivities marking the nation's 238th birthday will be held around the Berkshires.
-All events are on Friday, July 4, unless otherwise noted.
+Festivities marking the nation's 240th birthday will be held around the Berkshires.
+All events are on Monday, July 4, unless otherwise noted.
 Planning a trip to Boston?
 See MassDOT's traffic information.

 A list of what's open and closed on the holiday can be found here.

 The annual Fourth of July Parade begins at 10 a.m. — rain or shine — at the corner of South and West Housatonic streets and ends at historic Wahconah Park.
-This year's theme is "Made in America" featuring Mario DeMartino as the grand marsal.
+This year's theme is "Celebrating Our Independence," featuring longtime educator Lillian Quinn as the grand marshal.

 There will be parking restrictions in place along the parade route with adjacent side streets being utilized for by police for staging.
 Restricted parking signs will be in place throughout the route and staging areas on July 3 and enforced on July 4 starting at 6 a.m.

 The staging area includes West Housatonic Street from Center Street to South Street, South Street, Wendell Avenue, Bartlett Avenue, Broad Street, Taconic Street, Pomeroy Avenue north of Broad Street, East Housatonic Street and the included area.